s3437526/DIG31-frontend/README.md

 - Register places dialog needs to allow cancelling and hide even if fields are empty.
 Currently this is not allowed.
 - Make home view the overview and home to show blank home screen for aesthetics when signed out rather than an empty overview panel
 - Firefox (only) shows error when signing in where user fetch request fails.
 Users loaded correctly however.
 Looks like a timing issue that is a non-issue.
 Chrome does not report this error.
+- Implement manage user feature (bring up register user dialog and send data as PUT rather than post)
+- Places menu link should list all DEVICES for the selected place
+- Register device sliders (shoelace) labels and help text do not seem to work